goatslacker/alt/docs/createStore.md

 > observe(alt): {}

-A method you can implment in your stores, mostly useful when using plain objects to create a store.
+A method you can implement in your stores, mostly useful when using plain objects to create a store.
 This method will receive the current alt instance and returns an object containing the methods/actions it'll handle.